 - Import single tables in parallel.
 In this scenario, single tables stored in a certain directory or cloud storage (such as Amazon S3) are imported into the downstream TiDB cluster by different TiDB Lightning instances in parallel.
 This is a new feature introduced in TiDB 5.3.0.

-No additional configuration is required for parallel import using TiDB Lightning.
+incremental-import = true.
 When TiDB Lightning is started, it registers meta data in the downstream TiDB cluster and automatically detects whether there are other instances migrating data to the target cluster at the same time.
 If there is, it automatically enters the parallel import mode.

 But when migrating data in parallel, you need to take the following into consideration: